pyvista/pyvista-tutorial/ja/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |
      |      This time the input and output bounds match without any further processing.
      |      Like before, the dimensions have doubled; unlike before, however, the spacing is
-     |      not halved, but is instead smaller than half which is necessaru to ensure the
+     |      not halved, but is instead smaller than half which is necessary to ensure the
      |      bounds remain the same.
 Also unlike before, the origin is unaffected:
      |
      |      >>> image.origin